Fort Fitzgerald

 Population & Culture

-This tiny hamlet is home to a small number of long-time residents, many of whom are descendants of Indigenous and Métis families with deep ties to the land.
+This tiny hamlet is home to 13 long-time residents (2025 municipal census), many of whom are descendants of Indigenous and Métis families with deep ties to the land.
 Cultural memory lives strong here, shaped by history and quiet determination.

 Nature & Local Features